Ericliu001/SwiftUI-Architecture-Sample/README.md

 # SwiftUI Navigation Sample

-A comprehensive demonstration of modern SwiftUI navigation patterns using NavigationStack, programmatic navigation, and type-safe routing.
+A comprehensive demonstration of modern SwiftUI navigation patterns using TabView, multiple NavigationStacks, programmatic navigation, and type-safe routing.
 This project showcases an opinionated approach to building scalable navigation in SwiftUI applications.

 ## Overview